MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/2-what-is-agile.md

 **Mara**: I have and I think we could make things easier here, too.
 I really believe DevOps can help us.

-**Andy**: I remember we did a value-stream-mapping exercise, but now what?
+**Andy**: I remember we did a value-stream mapping exercise, but now what?
 We've got to get started on the new release.
 I thought we were done with DevOps.

 **Mara**: There's a lot more we can do.
 I think we should take the first step and do some Agile planning.
 We can use Azure Boards to help us.